 Ymddiheuriadau nad oes cynnwys Cymraeg ar y wefan ar hyn o bryd.
 Rydym yn gweithio ar ddatblygu cynnwys dwyieithog

 Everyone is welcome to come to a Quaker Meeting.
 We do not have required beliefs, but let everyone grow in their spiritual experience.
 We sit in shared silence from which our words and inspirations arise.
 What you bring, whatever your past, it is a unique gift and is special.
 We are all seekers on the path of spiritual growth.
 We all learn from the life experience and spiritual insights of others.
 What might you discover?
-What might the discipline of silent communion bring?
+What might come from worship based in silence?

 Our radical tradition is based on the unique practice of communal silent waiting which is similar to meditation, with many of the same benefits, but which is a spiritual pathway of finding that deep calm centre into which the inner light can shine, transforming our lives and guiding what we do.